Louriz/C4.5-Off-centred-entropy-Python/README.md

 python 2.7.6 [Download](https://www.python.org/download/releases/2.7.6/)

 ## Files
-* btrain.csv, bvalidate.csv, btest.csv - The training, validation, and testing sets used for building and testing the program
+* many files (.csv) are available to test our solution.
-* decision-tree.py - The decision tree program
+* oce-shannon-v6.py - The decision tree program
-* datatypes.csv - A metadata file that indicates (with comma separated true/false entries) which attributes are numeric (true) and nominal (false) **Note: You must edit this file or supply your own if using a different dataset than the one provided**

 ## How to run
 oce-shannon-v6.py accepts parameters passed via the command line.
 The possible paramters are:
-* Filename for training (Required, must be the first argument after 'python decision-tree.py')
+* Filename for training (Required, must be the first argument after 'python oce-shannon-v6.py')
 * Classifier name (Optional, by default the classifier is the last column of the dataset)
-* Datatype flag (-d) followed by datatype filename (Optional, defaults to 'datatypes.csv')
 * Print flag (-s) (Optional, causes the dataset)
 * Validate flag (-v) followed by validate filename (Optional, specifies file to use for validation)
 * Pruning flag (-p) (Optional, you must include a validation file in order to prune)
 * Cross validation flag (-k) you must add the fold size
+* LOO(leave one out) flag (-l) ( you do not need to specify the folds, it is equal to size of data)

 #### Examples